API Reference

 Kameleoon.API.Core

-This module contains essential functions for implementing front-end A/B testing variations without flickering.
+This module contains functions for implementing front-end A/B testing variations without flickering.
 Use these methods in the prescribed order for optimal results.
-The module also includes engine initialization methods, such as those related to privacy laws and legal consent collection.
+The module also includes engine initialization methods, including those for privacy laws and legal consent collection.

-Before calling the Activation API JavaScript object, it's important to verify the Kameleoon Engine has loaded.
-Use the Kameleoon Command Queue for delayed command execution when performing actions like sending tracking data, triggering experiments, or updating visitor attributes.
-Passed commands and functions execute immediately if the engine is loaded; otherwise, they enter a queue for later execution.
-Refer to the Command queue documentation for more information.
+Before you call the Activation API JavaScript object, verify that the Kameleoon Engine has loaded.
+Use the Kameleoon Command Queue for delayed command execution when you send tracking data, trigger experiments, or update visitor attributes.
+If the engine is loaded, passed commands and functions execute immediately; otherwise, they enter a queue for later execution.
+For more information, refer to the Command queue documentation.

 enableLegalConsent